AlmondChips/rsschool-cv/cv.md

 - **WPF** technology

 ## Education
--  Basic general education
--  3th Course of Secondary vocational education
+-  Krasnodar Information and Technology College

-## Knowledge of English
+## English
 According to the results of the test from [EnglishDom](https://www.englishdom.com/test-your-english-level/test/) my level of English is **B1(Intermediate)**.